danielmacuare/img-conv/docs/usage.md

 - Dry-run mode by default (shows what would be deleted)
 - Confirmation required for actual deletion
 - Only processes supported image formats
-- Preserves WEBP files when using default "*" option
+- Preserves AVIF files when using default "*" option
 - Works with both single files and entire directories

 ## Workflow Examples